LevanVans/simpleForum/README.md

 it is a practicing forum style project with user authentication

-In my project users can register user ,login (If not authenticated ) and logout (If is authenticated )
+In my project users can register and login (If not authenticated ) and logout (If is authenticated )

 Authenticated users can add Posts .
 Edit and delete (Just only their posts)